tshepang/blog/content/computing/developer of note: Vinay Sajip.rst

-One early event, which is likely the first time I noticed him, is the time when he rebutted some apparently inaccurate claims against the module, at which he responded in a `highly-detailed post`_, the sort that lent credence to the module.
+One early event, which is likely the first time I noticed him, is the time when he rebutted some apparently inaccurate claims against the module, at which he responded in a `highly-detailed post`_, which that lent credence to the module.
 This inspired me to give it a try, and `it's not that hard`_.

 There's one other project he works on, `sarge`_, which is like